-- 38 If, during a flight that a private operator or air carrier operates, a person refuses to comply with an instruction given by a crew member with respect to wearing a face mask, the private operator or air carrier must - (a) keep a record of - (i) the date and flight number, - (ii) the person's name and contact information, - (iii) the person's seat number, and - (iv) the circumstances related to the refusal to comply; and - (b) inform the Minister as soon as feasible of any record created under paragraph (a).
+- 38 (1) If, during a flight that a private operator or air carrier operates, a person refuses to comply with an instruction given by a crew member with respect to wearing a face mask, the private operator or air carrier must - o (a) keep a record of

+- (i) the date and flight number, - (ii) the person's name, date of birth and contact information, including the person's home address, telephone number and email address, - (iii) the person's seat number, and - (iv) the circumstances related to the refusal to comply; and - o (b) inform the Minister as soon as feasible of any record created under paragraph (a). - Retention period - (2) The private operator or air carrier must retain the record referred to in paragraph (1)(a) for a period of at least 12 months after the day of the flight. - Ministerial request - (3) The private operator or air carrier must make the records referred to in paragraph (1)(a) available to the Minister on request.